cosmos/sdk-tutorials/publish-app-do/index.md

 🌍 Token faucet: http://0.0.0.0:4500
 ```

+You can detach from the `tmux` session with pressing on your keyboard `ctrl + b`, then lift your fingers and press `d`.
+To rejoin the session, use `tmux a -t starport`
+In case you want to stop your app, within the `tmux` session use `ctrl + c`.

 You can now access these endpoints from the web, visit `YOURIP:1317` to see the swagger page for the Blockchain API.

 Congratulations.
 You have your blockchain app running on the web.